What Is Synthetic Heroin

-At Clean Recovery Centers, our heroin addiction treatment includes a 24-hour detoxification period monitored around the clock medically and with emotional support.
+At Clean Recovery Centers, our rehab for heroin includes a 24-hour detoxification period monitored around the clock medically and with emotional support.
 Detox can be dangerous as heroin withdrawal symptoms can become fatal.
 We offer medication-assisted treatment during this time to ensure the safety and well-being of the individual.
 From there, clients will go through our three-phase treatment of inpatient and outpatient programming.

 Heroin works in the brain by releasing feelings of relaxation and euphoria.
 In the stress-filled, fast-paced world we live in, it is no wonder people are looking for ways to slow down and relax.
 Watching a loved one turn to heroin can be devastating, but how can you help?
 Being supportive and open with communication is key to getting your loved one to open up and seek treatment.
 Some benefits of treatment at Clean Recovery Centers include:

 - A safe space to heal and focus on themselves

 - Daily therapy to address trauma

 - Skill-building classes that are useful in today’s society

 - Individualized treatment options to find what works best

 - Wellness components such as massage therapy, nutritional counseling, and equine therapy

 If you or someone you love is being plagued by heroin, you are not alone.
 So many others have found themselves in the grasp of synthetic heroin, but they have been able to find successful recovery and a supportive community.
 Clean Recovery Centers is here to open the door to new opportunities and help you find your inner strengths.
 Call us today at (888) 330-2532 to learn more about how our program can help you get clean, live clean, and stay clean.